Business Glossary in 2025: Definition, Examples & Common Challenges

 However, the crowdsourcing process should be centrally managed to maintain the business glossary’s hygiene.
 The data users should create requests to link existing glossary terms to the data, and the stewards or admins should approve or reject the request.
 This will keep the glossary creation process iterative and robust.

-Summing up on Business Glossary #
+Summing up on business glossary #

 A business glossary is vital to lay the grounds for data governance in an organization.